Anastacia-Reneé

 “Anastacia-Reneé broils the alphabet with accents of Zora and bobby pins and tangled braids; she is busy here melding a blackgirl womansong with a backbeat of black jesus and barbie heads; she is weaving a ghosted blues of cop cars and sparrow eyes; she is translating a language of pain to a semaphore of power.
 Open these pages… and witness a unique voice that has come into its own” —Tyehimba Jess

 “The poems of Anastacia-Reneé synthesize voice and body; prayer and meditation; politics and play; love and sexuality.
-Even poetic form is synthesized with monologues, glossaries, prose, and fragments.” —Terrance Hayes
+Even poetic form is synthesized with monologues, glossaries, prose, and fragments.”
+Terrance Hayes

-Her work has been anthologized in: The Future of Black: Afrofuturism, Black Comics and Superhero Poetry, Obsidian: Literature and Arts in the African Diaspora (Playground),Home is Where You Queer Your Heart, Furious Flower Seeding the Future of African American Poetry, Teaching Black: The Craft of Teaching on Black Life and Literature, Joy Has A Sound, Nonwhite and Woman: 131 Micro Essays on Being in the World, Spirited Stone: Lessons from Kubota’s Garden, and Seismic: Seattle City of Literature.
+Her multi-genre work can be found in Logic(s), Callaloo, Underbelly, Superstition Review, Inkwell, BOMB Magazine, Prairie Schooner, Evergreen, Hobart, Foglifter, Auburn Avenue, Catapult, The Fight and The Fiddle, Alta, Torch, Cascadia Magazine, Bellingham Review, and Ms. Magazine, and her work has been anthologized in The Future of Black: Afrofuturism, Black Comics and Superhero Poetry, Home is Where You Queer Your Heart, Furious Flower: Seeding the Future of African American Poetry, Teaching Black: The Craft of Teaching on Black Life and Literature, Joy Has A Sound, Nonwhite and Woman: 131 Micro Essays on Being in the World, Spirited Stone: Lessons from Kubota’s Garden, and Seismic: Seattle City of Literature.

 Short Bio